 - Connection of water main dead ends on the north and south sides of the existing bridge.
 Storm sewer outfall improvements north and south of the new bridge.
 Abandonment or removal of existing sanitary sewer that is no longer in use.

 Due to the condition of the bridge, the City qualified for Federal-aid through the City Bridge Program.
-This program is administered by the Iowa Department of Transportation and provides 80% reimbursement for participating costs associated with the bridge replacement.
+This program is administered by the Iowa Department of Transportation and provides 80% reimbursement for participating costs associated with the bridge replacement up to $1 Million Dollars.

 Melissa A Clow, EI, LEED AP